BOI Reporting No Longer Required for Businesses Created in U.S.

 How will FinCEN keep your information safe?

-FinCEN will store your company’s reported BOI information in a “secure, non-public database.”
+FinCEN will store company’s reported BOI information in a “secure, non-public database.”
 According to FinCEN, they will use rigorous security methods and controls to handle this private information.

-So, who has access to your reported information?
+So, who has access to reported information?
 Government and foreign officials can submit a request through a U.S. Federal government agency to obtain secure information.
 In certain situations, financial institutions can also request access to reported information—if the reporting company consents.

 How do you file your report?